MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Upgrade Notice

-Upgrade to WordPress 5.8.2 and PHP 7.4+ is highly recommended!
+Upgrade to WordPress 5.9 and PHP 7.4+ is highly recommended!
+PHP 8.0.x is even better!
-Due to the error corrections it is highly recommended to upgrade the Plugin!
+Due to the error corrections it is highly recommended to upgrade the Plugin to 0.5.1!
 Thank's for your patience.

 </br>